 I learned this from a paper about a study that investigated how different soil types affect how well rosemary grows, and as mentioned above, 100% loam worked best according to the study.
 You can read the study on this link.

-Moving the plant to different soil is, of course, much easier with potted rosemary than rosemary that grows in the ground, but overwatering is also much more likely to happen to potted rosemary.
-Being able to move the plant easily is one of a few benefits of growing rosemary in a pot, but there are also some disadvantages (more on that here).
+Moving the plant to different soil is, of course, much easier with potted rosemary than with rosemary that grows in the ground, but overwatering is also much more likely to happen to potted rosemary.
+It is possible to move your plant regardless of how you grow it, though.
+I explain how in the article on this link.

 Tip # 5 – Move the plant to a sunnier place